Jfortin1/RAVEL/README.md

 ### 3.2 White Stripe normalization

-The function `normalizeWS` takes as input the preprocessed and registered images, applies the White Stripe normalization algorith to each image separately via the `WhiteStripe` R package, and creates a matrix of normalized voxel intensities.
+The function `normalizeWS` takes as input the preprocessed and registered images, applies the White Stripe normalization algorithm to each image separately via the `WhiteStripe` R package, and creates a matrix of normalized voxel intensities.
 Note that the White Stripe normalization is also included as a first step in the RAVEL algorithm